antleritsolutions/aviorsys.github.io/_posts/2020-07-08-React-vs-Angular.md

 ●Forms and validation

-●Shadow DOM / local CSS●UI and Business Logic Separation
+●Shadow DOM / local CSS

+●UI and Business Logic Separation

 ### When to Choose to React?